-- 1. The Adult Echocardiography program length of 12 months; the Pediatric Echocardiography program length of 6 months; - 2.
-The specificity of the course content; - 3.
-The precise correlation between the didactic curriculum and clinical education; - 4.
-The sequential and progressive nature of the curriculum format; - 5.
-The competitive nature of the enrollment process; and - 6.
+- a.
+The Adult Echocardiography program length of 12 months; the Pediatric Echocardiography program length of 6 months; - b.
+The specificity of the course content; - c.
+The precise correlation between the didactic curriculum and clinical education; - d.
+The sequential and progressive nature of the curriculum format; - e.
+The competitive nature of the enrollment process; and - f.
 The operational hours of the clinical facility.

-The Echocardiography Programs at West Virginia University Hospitals does not make provisions for transfer credit, advance placement status, or part-time enrollment.
+The Echocardiography Programs at West Virginia University Hospitals do not make provisions for transfer of credit, advance placement status, or part-time enrollment.